draveness/DKNightVersion/README.md

 #### Post Notification

-Every time the current theme version changes, `DKNightVersionManager` will posts a `DKNightVersionThemeChangingNotificaiton`.
+Every time the current theme version changes, `DKNightVersionManager` will post a `DKNightVersionThemeChangingNotificaiton`.
 If you wanna to do some customization, you can observe this notification and react with proper actions.

 ### DKColorPicker